Pekwerike/MintBankICR/README.md

 More test cases still need to be covered.

 * ### Dependency Injection
 The dependency injection layer was completely managed by Hilt.
-This layer provides dependencies to the various layers of the app including the UI.
+This layer provides dependencies to the various layers of the app including the Test layer.

 * ### Repository
 The app main repository serves as an interface between the view models and the network layer.